Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Clarence Park has one of the highest income levels in Australia, based on the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The suburb of Clarence Park has one of the highest income levels in Australia, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Clarence Park is $55,644, while the average income stands at $81,248.
-In comparison, Greater Adelaide's figures are $54,808 and $66,852 respectively.
-According to Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $60,541 (median) and $88,398 (average).
-Census data indicates personal income ranks at the 70th percentile ($921 weekly), with household income at the 53rd percentile.
-Income analysis shows that 30.0% of Clarence Park's population (801 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the surrounding region showing 31.8% in the same category.
+These figures compare to those for Greater Adelaide, which are $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates suggest the median income would be approximately $60,541 and the average income would be around $88,398 by September 2025.
+Census data indicates that personal income ranks at the 70th percentile ($921 weekly), while household income sits at the 53rd percentile.
+Income analysis shows that 30.0% of the population (803 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the surrounding region showing 31.8% in the same category.
 After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income